-- Onerous contracts Cost of Fulfilling a Contract (Amendments to IAS 37). - Deferred Tax related to Assets and Liabilities arising from a Single Transaction (Amendments to IAS 12). - COVID-19-Related Rent Concessions beyond 30 June 2021 (Amendment to IFRS 16). - Annual Improvements to IFRS Standards 2018-2020. - Property, Plant and Equipment: Proceeds before Intended Use (Amendments to IAS 16). - Reference to Conceptual Framework (Amendments to IFRS 3). - Classification of Liabilities as Current or Non-current (Amendments to IAS 1). - Disclosure of Accounting Policies (Amendments to IAS 1 and IFRS Practice Statement 2). - Definition of Accounting Estimates (Amendments to IAS 8).
+- Deferred Tax related to Assets and Liabilities arising from a Single Transaction (Amendments to IAS 12); - IFRS 17 Insurance Contracts; - Classification of Liabilities as Current or Non-current (Amendments to IAS 1); - Disclosure of Accounting Policies (Amendments to IAS 1 and IFRS Practice Statement 2); - Definition of Accounting Estimates (Amendments to IAS 8).

-Amendments to the Standards effective from 1 January 2021 have not had an effect on the Company's financial statements.
+Amendments to the Standards effective from 1 January 2022 have not had an effect on the Group's financial statements.